mlynch/mlynch.github.com/_posts/2012-11-25-2012-are-you-driven-by-belief.markdown

 I strongly believe if we invest in practical entrepreneurship education from childhood through adulthood, we will have more people being self-sufficient while doing what they love.
 I think the world would also be a more interesting and happy place to live.

-This belief is partly what drove me to start [Madison Iterators](http://madisoniterators.com/), a weekly meetup of creators.
-I wanted to create a stronger support system for those trying to be self-sufficient.
+This belief is partly what drove me to start [Madison Iterators](http://madisoniterators.com/), a weekly meetup of creators and entrepreneurs.
+I believe support systems are crucial in helping us become more self-sufficient, and we need more of them.

 __2. Scientific understanding is under-appreciated but increasingly important.__